 While no trip is 100% safe for a man or a woman, the first solo trip is always considered the most memorable and religious experience.

 There is something about solo traveling, the whole new city excitement, all new faces, and the thrill of exploring the unknown which makes it worth giving a shot.

 There has been a sudden rise in women taking Solo trips.
 In a survey, it was shown that there has been a growth in women booking tickets for solo traveling by up to 88% in the last four years.

 These women belonged from countries like Australia, Canada, Germany, etc, hence, when asked the reason behind traveling solo, women answered the following:

 - It gives them a sense of Freedom, Independence and provides a chance to do whatever they want to.

 - They are fed up with people disappointing them at the last moment, hence they travel Solo.

-- To take up challenges and explore, helps them gain confidence.
+- Taking up challenges and exploring, helps them gain confidence.

 Women around the world take their first solo trip at various stages of their life, in their 20s, 30s, 40s, the list goes on.